The Botanical Mind: Art, Mysticism and The Cosmic Tree

 We have been working closely with the Yawanawá community – an indigenous people living in the Amazon Rainforest – to develop a site-specific artwork that celebrates their kené (sacred designs) and music.
 Passed through ancestral lines, these traditions connect them to the rainforest in which they live and this deeply entwined relationship with plants highlights the way in which music and visual abstraction are active technologies for communicating with a more-than-human world.
 The community is now in self-isolation in their sacred village in the forest, and more news about this commission will follow in due course.

-A 224-page fully illustrated publication will be launched in June 2020 as a companion to the overall project, including essays by the curators and contributions from scholars from the main areas covered by the exhibition: alchemy; art history; plant ontology; Gaian ecology; anthropology; and ethnobotany.
-It will be available to buy online as a resource for people enjoying the online content from home as well as accompanying the exhibition later in the year.
+A 224-page fully illustrated publication has been launched as a companion to the overall project, including essays by the curators and contributions from scholars from the main areas covered by the exhibition: alchemy; art history; plant ontology; Gaian ecology; anthropology; and ethnobotany.
+It will be available to buy online as a resource for people enjoying the online content from home as well as accompanying the exhibition.

-The forthcoming exhibition is generously supported by Neville Shulman CBE and Emma Shulman.
+The exhibition is generously supported by Neville Shulman CBE and Emma Shulman.